indygreg/PyOxidizer/tugger-windows-codesign/README.md

-# tugger-windows
+# tugger-windows-codesign

-`tugger-windows` is a library crate implementing functionality related to packaging on Windows.
+`tugger-windows` is a library crate implementing functionality related to code signing on Windows.
 The following functionality is (partially)
 implemented:

-* Locating the Windows SDK.
-* Locating the Visual C++ Redistributable runtime files.
-* Locating `vswhere.exe`.
+* Signing binaries with `signtool.exe`.
+* Interfacing with code signing certificates.

-`tugger-windows` is part of the Tugger application distribution tool but exists as its own crate to facilitate code reuse for other tools wishing to perform similar functionality.
+`tugger-windows-codesign` is part of the Tugger application distribution tool but exists as its own crate to facilitate code reuse for other tools wishing to perform similar functionality.
 Tugger is part of the [PyOxidizer](https://github.com/indygreg/PyOxidizer.git) project and